vikram0976/Employee-Registration-System/README.md

 # Employee-Registeration-System

-This is a Task Management System application.
+This is an Employee Management System application.
 It provides the functionality to register users, create tasks, update task details, assign tasks to users, mark tasks as complete, delete tasks and perform various search and filter operations on tasks.

 # Features